Skip to main content

 This sum of the voltages is identical to the usual expression for Kirchhoff’s loop rule.
 This example illustrates the power of variational methods when applied to fields beyond classical mechanics.

-This page titled 10.4: Rayleigh’s Dissipation Function is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Douglas Cline via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 10.4: Rayleigh’s Dissipation Function is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Douglas Cline via source content that was edited to the style and standards of the LibreTexts platform.